Ashes 2023: England vs Australia fixtures, start times and TV channel for Test series

 England’s injury list

-Jofra Archer has been ruled out of the entire summer with a stress fracture of the elbow, while Olly Stone is targeting the third Ashes Test following a hamstring injury.
-James Anderson has declared that he will be fit for the series despite a minor groin strain picked up playing for Lancashire.
-A further complicating factor is the uncertainty surrounding Ben Stokes’ ability to bowl; the captain came back from the IPL having played just two games.
+“For the first Ashes Test, I think they should be fit,” McCullum said of Anderson and Robinson.
+“They won’t be fit for this one against Ireland.
+We’ll just have to monitor it over this next while, but we’ve got some great options right throughout the squad.

+“When I first took over this job, people said there wasn’t much depth in English cricket and I disagree with that completely.
+I think there is an immense amount of depth and we’ve got plenty of good options throughout the squad.”

-That means the current, fit, fast-bowling department consists of Matthew Potts, Mark Wood and Stuart Broad.
+The current fit and available fast-bowling department consists of Matthew Potts, Stuart Broad, Chris Woakes and Josh Tongue, who was a surprise selection for the Ireland Test.
 Brydon Carse is also out until the third Test at the earliest while Jamie Overton is out for the whole summer.

 What is the recent history of the Ashes?